 - We also onboarded our partner who helped us ramp up our GST practice.
 Soon, we started practicing indirect taxes, and that coupled with our Firm’s interest in RERA-related work, helped us boost the real-estate-related business and we started dabbling in legal work.

-- Having failed in the startup world earlier helped in growing the business as we could offer actionable insights and our firm became a go-to Firm by startups.
+- Having failed in the startup world earlier helped in growing the business as we could offer actionable insights and our firm became a go-to Firm for startups.

 - We purchased our first office premise which was double our existing office space and hired more staff members.
 This helped us develop a bigger and diverse set of clientele apart from better helping the existing clientele.

 - We didn’t look back this year with our foot on the gas and increasing clientele, work areas like valuation, transactional support, legal support for startups pre and post fundraising, and other areas